-Required course for the student interested in majoring or minoring in biology, biological studies, environmental science, or the pre-physical/occupational therapy tracks in exercise science.
+Required course for the student interested in majoring or minoring in biology, biological studies, environmental science, or the prephysical/occupational therapy tracks in exercise science.
 The course surveys basic concepts of biology with an emphasis on field-oriented disciplines, including ecology, zoology, botany, and macroevolution.
 Offered every fall; may be taken before or after BIOL 152.
-Three hours lecture, three hours laboratory.

-Required course for the student interested in pre-med, majoring or minoring in biology, biological studies, environmental science, biochemistry or the pre-physical/occupational therapy tracks in exercise science.
-The course surveys basic concepts of biology with an emphasis on lab-oriented disciplines, including cell biology, physiology, genetics, and evolutionary mechanisms.
+Three hours lecture, three hours laboratory. an emphasis on lab-oriented disciplines, including cell biology, physiology, genetics, and evolutionary mechanisms.
 Offered every spring; may be taken before or after BIOL 151.
 Three hours lecture, three hours laboratory.